 - Azure AKS

 Running Cognigy.AI on top of on-premise Kubernetes clusters will require additional configuration effort from your side.
 Therefore, we recommend to use public clouds instead.
-Please, be aware that Cognigy will not provide support for configuring and provisioning Kubernetes clusters.
+Be aware that Cognigy will not provide support for configuring and provisioning Kubernetes clusters.

 For a Cognigy.AI installation with English as the default NLU language, we recommend a Kubernetes cluster with the following specification for AWS EKS (or equivalents on other cloud providers):